marcus-crane/utf9k/src/content/questions/postgres-export-db.md

 ---
-title: "How can I export a Postgres database?"
-slug: "postgres-export-db"
+category: questions
-description: "In which I remind myself how to export a Postgres database"
+description: In which I remind myself how to export a Postgres database
-category: "questions"
+output: src/content/questions
+publish: true
+slug: postgres-export-db
 tags:
-  - "databases"
+  - databases
-  - "postgres"
+  - postgres
+title: How can I export a Postgres database?
 ---
 Using `pg_dump`, which ships with the `psql` executable, it's a pretty simple progress

 ```bash